 From conducting independent research, to analyzing, interpreting and making recommendations based on information obtained, Celina strives to provide clients with results-driven deliverables focused on business continuity and emergency management.
 Celina is a self-motivated team player, and brings a fresh perspective to the CCEM team.

 With a passion for social justice and emergency preparedness, Leanne understands the importance of impactful communication and proactive strategies for disaster mitigation.

 From problem solving and conducting independent research, to analyzing and interpreting the use of social media in disaster response, Leanne’s communications background provides ample potential to hone her craft as an emergency management professional.

-As an Emergency Management Assistant with CCEM, Leanne ensures the team is on track with project deliverables, assists with report compilation and provides a fresh perspective to emergency preparedness and response strategies.
+As an Emergency Management Coordinator with CCEM, Leanne ensures the team is on track with project deliverables, assists with report compilation and provides a fresh perspective to emergency preparedness and response strategies.
 Leanne’s contributions to the generation of recent facilitation plans have successfully produced interactive and stimulating engagement and consultation sessions.